brujoand/blog.brujordet.no/content/post/devops/I_cant_believe_its_not_dns.md

 coordinating a myriad of [Ansible](https://www.ansible.com/) scripts.
 It's not the quickest solution, but it's solid and customizable.
-These upgrades are usually quite uneventful, but I wanted to make some larger changes to how my gitops flow works, so I decided to just wipe everything after backing up all my volumes and start from scratch.
+These upgrades are usually quite uneventful, but I wanted to make some larger changes to my gitops flow, so I decided to just wipe everything after backing up all my volumes and start from scratch.

 ## Well, that's odd
 I use [Flux](https://github.com/Fluxcd/flux2) to deploy my workloads into kubernetes.
-It's quite frankly dead simple.
+It's dead simple.
 I add yaml to git, Flux reads yaml and adds stuff to Kubernetes.
 But when I bootstrapped Flux into my freshly installed cluster.
 Nothing worked.
 Errors everywhere.

-It was quite clear from the logs that Flux couldn't do name resolution.
 Flux starts out by fetching all the helm repositories it needs to deploy the helm charts I've created nice little yaml files for in my git repo.
 But it couldn't resolve a single domain name, so now it was stuck.